junxit/us-congress-bills-110/metadata.md

 - 2007-03-08 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment.
 Without written report.
 - 2007-03-08 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment.
 Without written report.
 - 2007-03-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 71.
+- 2007-03-15 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3229-3234; text of measure as reported in Senate: CR S3229-3231; text as passed Senate: CR S3232-3234)
+- 2007-03-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3229-3234; text of measure as reported in Senate: CR S3229-3231; text as passed Senate: CR S3232-3234)